The Philippines Travel Guide

 Popular in Manila, mini buses are not exactly a bus.
 It is an air-conditioned van or FX that can take passengers from certain destination depots that are located in different areas of the country.
 Also, make sure you say “Para po” meaning, please stop or knock on the roof to signal the driver that your stop is nearing.

-Travel cost breakdown: How expensive or cheap is The Philippines?
+Travel cost breakdown: How expensive is The Philippines?

 There are varieties of accommodation in the Philippines from hotels to apartments, and tourists don’t have to worry where to stay.
 There are also guest houses and home stays for those who would like to know more about the local citizen’s cultures and traditions!